mjgreen145/mjgreen145.github.io/_posts/2015-12-24-profile-driven-development.markdown

 The impact on CPU was clear as well.
 When put through another load test, rather than CPU being pegged at 95-100% for the duration, it increased and decreased with the amount of load being put through it.
 This is exactly what we'd expect to see from a system such as this.

 Whilst this bit of code doesn't need optimising any further yet, this did get me thinking - is `String.replace()` the best method for this task?
-For the answer to that, you have to wait until next time...
+For the answer to that, you'll have to wait until next time...